-1.1 The Gambling Act 2005 ("the Act"), which came into full force and effect on 1 September, 2007, created a new system of licensing and regulation for all Commercial gambling in Great Britain, other than the National Lottery and spread betting.
+1.1 The Gambling Act 2005 ("the Act"), which came into full force and effect on 1 September, 2007, created a new system of licensing and regulation for all gambling in Great Britain, other than the National Lottery.
 Section 349 of the Act required all licensing authorities to publish a Statement of Principles to be applied in exercising their functions under the Act.